Mr-SxR/SxR_DUMP/README.md

 Due to Facebook mutual friends, the same ID may appear 2-3 times in a dump file.
 This function will remove the duplicate IDs.

 **● Remove Stylist Name Ids**
+Many Facebook accounts have stylist names.
+When there is a stylist name in the dump file and we clone it using the first and last name for the password, a password for that stylist account is generated and cracked.
+However, the stylist password doesn't actually exist.
+This function will remove stylist accounts from the dump file.

 **● Remove Id In Use**